 The advice to budding writers to write four or five novels, pick the best, and submit it to publishers, is rock-solid and, by chance, that is exactly what I did.
 Teaching yourself by doing can have pitfalls, but by gum the lessons are learned to the bone.

 My logo is the representation of a chaotic attractor.
 It was created by Valery Tenyotkin, who owns the copyright (I have paid for the use of it).

 All the changes of behaviour in a chaotic system can be mapped as dynamic x and y variables on a graph.
 If we draw lines between every mapped dot on the coordinates, we can follow the movement of the behaviours.
-The journeys these lines make might seem random, sometimes looping back again and again, densely filling in one section of the chart, something leaving whole sections alone, but nevertheless they all end up at the attractor their initial conditions dictated, or to say it another way, the ending the initial conditions created as soon as they came into being.
+The journeys these lines make might seem random, sometimes looping back again and again, densely filling in one section of the chart while leaving whole sections alone, but nevertheless, they all end up at the attractor their initial conditions dictated, or to say it another way, the initial conditions created the ending as soon as they came into being.

-To me, this iron law of arrival is the essence of the the initial inspiration.
-To have an opening scene flash upon your inner eye is to inescapably know, have already delivered the entire story to its ending.
-My task, once I have been hit with that first lightning, is to work and work until I have uncovered every point of every journey of every part of the story: each character, the underlying themes, the connections that demand cohesion, the best words, in short until I have charted the story I did not at first fully understand or even grasp.
-It is the story's inescapable, powerful attractor that drives me forward until I must, until I finally do, reveal its true and full self.
+To me, this iron law of arrival is the essence of the initial inspiration.
+To have an opening scene flash upon your inner eye is to inescapably know, to have already delivered the entire story to its ending.
+My task, once I have been hit with that first lightning, is to work and work until I have uncovered every point of every journey of every part of the story: each character, each background or setting, the underlying themes, the connections that demand cohesion, the best words, in short, I work until I have charted the story I at first did not fully understand or even partially grasp.
+It is the story's inescapable, powerful attractor that drives me forward until I must, until I finally do, reveal its true and fully realised self.